jerzydziewierz/cfabric/README.md

 * Testability:
     * It's easy to test individual components in isolation.
     * The message types are very clearly defined, so you can easily write unit tests for each message type.
-    * it's easy to write integration tests for the whole system by sending messages to the broker and checking the results.
+    * It's easy to write integration tests for the whole system by sending messages to the broker and checking the results.
 * Maintainability:
     * It's easy to draw a diagram of the message flow in your system.
+No more hidden connections or dependencies.
-    * It's easy to intercept and log messages for debugging purposes.
+    * It's easy to intercept, filter and log messages for debugging or system behaviour audit
-    * When something needs to change, it's easy to see what parts of the system will be affected, and isolate the changes to those parts.
+    * When something needs to change, it's easy to see what parts of the system will be affected, and isolate the changes to those parts only.

 ## Introduction